ahmedheshammec/Noto/Games/WWF Wrestle-Mania Arcade (Mac Version).md

 `← or → Towards The Opponent once when he is near then j & k Together` → grab his head

+`← or → Towards The Opponent Twice when you're grabbing his head` → Execute Combo

+`↓ + ↓ then o + i together ` → Suplex

 `Tip`: Normal A can replace rapid A in special moves. so as the other keys: B, C.